bryanwills/astro-starter/README.md

 **Tailwind** - Tailwind is great, this give us faster coding results that using only CSS-IN-JS, Its great, but like others tools, it have his own limits & thats why we use **Emotions**

-**Emotion** is a performant and flexible CSS-in-JS library, which lets you write CSS styles with JavaScript - This with Emotions alows us to create everything in minutes - reason why we using emotions with Tailwind is simple, when you have more "difficult" block to write, its better to split some code between **Emotions** & **Tailwind**
+**Emotion** is a performant and flexible CSS-in-JS library, which lets you write CSS styles with JavaScript - This with Emotions allows us to create everything in minutes - reason why we using emotions with Tailwind is simple, when you have more "difficult" block to write, its better to split some code between **Emotions** & **Tailwind**

 ## ⚠️ How to keep good performance?